+- 8.1.
 Schools will be expected to comply with this policy and with the arrangements detailed within the DFE 2023 Career Guidance.
-The guidance sets out the range of support that is available to schools to help all schools to comply with their statutory duty and the steps we will take in the event of concerns about persistent non-compliance.

-This is summarised as follows:

-1. Support (CEC led)- The school will be reminded of the requirements of the duty.
-They will receive targeted support and guidance about what the school needs to do to comply with the provider access duty.

-- 2. Responding to concerns (CEC led)- The Careers Hub will review the specific concern with the provider and the school and will deploy additional support if required and suitable.
+The guidance sets out the range of support that is available to schools to help all schools to comply with their statutory duty and the steps we will take in the event of concerns about persistent non-compliance. - 8.2.
+The Careers & Enterprise Company (CEC) is the national body for careers education in England, supporting schools and colleges to deliver modern, 21st century careers education.
+There support and intervention is summarised as follows: - 1.
+Support (CEC led)- The school will be reminded of the requirements of the duty.
+They will receive targeted support and guidance about what the school needs to do to comply with the provider access duty. - 2.
+Responding to concerns (CEC led)- The Careers Hub will review the specific concern with the provider and the school and will deploy additional support if required and suitable.
 This additional support will depend on the nature of the concern raised but could involve the school being encouraged to undertake an expert review or independent quality assurance of their careers provision focused on the provider access legislation and/or being supported to develop an improvement plan which could include Careers Leader training. - 3.
 Responding to Complaints (DfE led)- If the school is found to be non-compliant following a complaint and the support and concern phases have been exhausted, an official or a minister from the Department for Education will write to the school reminding them of the requirements of the duty and will state a date that the school will need to comply by to avoid moving to formal intervention.
-The letter will state that the senior leadership team and/ or the governors should undertake Careers Leader training (depending on the circumstance, the school may have to fund the training). - 4.
+The letter will state that the senior leadership team and/ or the local committee members should undertake Careers Leader training (depending on the circumstance, the school may have to fund the training). - 4.
 Intervention (DfE led)- The use of the Secretary of State's intervention powers, under Section 496 and 497 of the Education Act 1996, to require appropriate remedial action to be taken.